PR0M3TH3AN/Skyflow/README.md

 ----
 # How to use Skyflow and save or import a project?

 Important Info: All images on the site must be links accessable online.
-You can esaly achieve this by first uploading any image assets your design my require to [Skynet](https://siasky.net/) first.
+You can esaly achieve this by first uploading any image assets your design may require to [Skynet](https://siasky.net/) first.
 You will see once you get started.

 1. Go to the live [Skyflow site](http://skyflow.kco.hns.to/) and start creating a project.
 2. When you are ready to stop or "save" your document click the small pen icon labled "import"